grauds/clematis.doc/docs/clematis-explained/components.md

 ## Pomodoro

-Components in this React-17-based project are following the same principles, just with a little bit different semantics.
+Components in this React-17-based project are following the same principles, just with a little bit of different semantics.

 ### Example